New Faculty Seed Grant: Request for Proposals

 Proposals to this program are considered from a broad range of scholarly activities including, but not limited to (among others) agricultural sciences, architecture, arts/performing arts, business, communication, culture, design, education, engineering, entrepreneurship, environment, health, humanities, innovation, leadership, life sciences, multi-disciplinary endeavors, natural resources, physical sciences, security, safety, society, and social sciences.

-• Program funds are provided by the Office of Research, President, Provost, and Deans.
+• Program funds are provided by the Office of Research and the Provost Office.

 • Individual grants may not exceed $25,000.